AllyYL/casestudy/src/projects/weave.md

     <br><br><br>
     <div class="plain">
         <h1>Challenge</h1><br>
-        <p>Fashion sustainability data is complex and often opaque. <strong>The challenge was to visualize this in a way that felt intuitive, transparent, and elegant—without overwhelming users.</strong>
+        <p>Fashion sustainability data is complex and often opaque.
+The challenge was to visualize this in a way that felt intuitive, transparent, and elegant—without overwhelming users.
-        <br><br>1. lowers entry barrier, <br>2. communicates value early, <br>3. drives engagement with an unfamiliar but promising product model.
     </div>
     <br><br>
 </div>